Dream Job: Italy's Nutella maker seeks 60 taste testers - no experience necessary

 This is the first time Ferrero is recruiting "nonprofessionals" for this oh-so-grueling gustatory work, according to The Local, which reports Italy's news in English.

-The job ad was published by Openjobmetis for Soremartec Italia, which is Rerrero's research and development company.
+The job ad was published by Openjobmetis for Soremartec Italia, which is Ferrero's research and development company.

 There's just one catch.